 The owls have been “guarding” my garden for years now and have for a couple of seasons served as a perch for a Black Phoebe to oversee its territory and sally out from to catch bugs.
 Other people have found the same thing.
 Here’s an internet review from another plastic owl owner: “I guess that it’s no worse and probably a little better than a garden gnome.
 Sadly, it won’t scare away birds any better than a garden gnome, either.
 While I haven’t seen a bird sit on it, they have walked over to it to inspect it.
 I have tried multiple locations and the only way it will scare birds is if you throw it at them.”

 One plastic owl for sale on the internet has a battery-operated moving head and is advertised as a device to keep birds out of the garden but it is for “INDOOR USE ONLY.”
 Huh?
 But there are some battery-operated owls with moving heads and hooting sounds that apparently are somewhat effective, at least with starlings and pigeons.

 In response to the question about plastic owls at a home improvement store, shoppers said: “You need an entire vignette which includes squirrels on the tree trunk, plastic Bambi, and a gnome family.
 A chicken with ceramic chicks following behind completes the look.””It works better if you can send the owl out on patrol in some kind of motorized cart.
 A model train can work if you attach the owl securely enough, and if the curves aren’t too sharp.”

 A building supervisor in New York said that moving the owls frequently sometimes confuses the pigeons.
 Perhaps the moral is: ”You can fool some of the pigeons some of the time, but not all of the pigeons all of the time.”
 Save your money.

-By the way, apparently the most effective non-lethal bird deterrent is a cd/dvd or two hung on a string so that it moves in the wind.
+By the way, apparently the most effective non-lethal bird deterrents are a cd/dvd or two hung on a string so that it moves in the wind or mylar balloons.